voxpupuli/puppet-kafka/README.md

 ## Overview

-The kafka module for managing the installation and configuration of [Apache Kafka](http://kafka.apache.org)
+The Kafka module for managing the installation and configuration of [Apache Kafka](http://kafka.apache.org)

 ## Module Description